valerybokov/WPFClock/README.md

 To close the application, click on it and use Alt + F4.

 The settings in the application:
+- changing background
-- changing background and color of the digits
+- changing color of the digits
 - autoloading
 - show/hide seconds
-- a window of the clock is always on top
+- enable/disable the "always on top" feature

 ![Detail View](/doc/mainview.png)